From Lawn Mowers To Rock Concerts, Our 'Deafening World' Is Hurting Our Ears

 Your purchase helps support NPR programming.
 How?

-Owen warns that even small household appliances like food processors and hairdryers can generate noise at levels that lead to permanent damage.
+Owen warns that even small household appliances like food processors and hair dryers can generate noise at levels that lead to permanent damage.
 He notes that people who live in places without significant background noises tend to experience less hearing loss.

 "There have been a couple of studies done with populations of indigenous people who live in places where there is very little background noise and elderly people in those populations tend to hear as well as infants do," he says.